 PAB Not Living up to Expectations?

 In its latest report covering February 1-29, 2024, the Police Accountability Board (PAB) disclosed that they reviewed 21 cases.
-This bringing the total for the fiscal year to 128 and overall since its inception in 2022 to 489.
+This brings the total for the fiscal year to 128 and overall since its inception in 2022 to 489.

 Despite having ample time and resources, including a $5 million budget, the PAB has faced criticism for the relatively low number of cases it has processed.